-The National NGOs in Cambodia include Cambodian Human Rights and Development Association (ADHOC), Cambodian League for the Promotion and Defense of Human Rights (LICADHO), and Legal Aid of Cambodia.
-The network organizations are NGO Forum on Cambodia, STAR Kampuchea, and the Cambodian Human Rights Action Committee (CHRAC).
-Buddhist monks are also involved in the political affairs of the country.
+The National NGOs in Cambodia include Adhoc, Licadho, and Legal Aid of Cambodia.
+The network organizations are the NGO Forum of Cambodia, STAR Kampuchea, and the Cambodian Human Rights Action Committee.
+The Pagoda (monks) is also involved in the political affairs of the country.